sooftware/kospeech/README.md

 - *Joint CTC-Attention*

 With the proposed architecture to take advantage of both the CTC-based model and the attention-based model.
 It is a structure that makes it robust by adding CTC to the encoder.
+Joint CTC-Attention can be trained in combination with LAS and Speech Transformer.

 - *Jasper*